campworkcoeman/campworkcoeman.org/scouts-bsa/special-programs/scuba.md

 ## SDI Open Water Scuba Certification & Scuba Diving Merit Badge

-Twice per summer, outside instructors will also offer a full open water certification course.
-The cost of the full certification course is $450; the fee includes optional overnight camping as well as all meals.
+Thrice per summer, outside instructors will also offer a full open water certification course.
+The cost of the full certification course is $550; the fee includes optional overnight camping as well as all meals.

 Scouts will also work on BSA's Scuba Merit Badge and have the opportunity to work on additional scuba programs.